-Ectopic cilia are another form of aberrant hair growth but in this case, instead of emerging at the eyelid margin, ectopic cilia emerge through the conjunctiva on the inside of the eyelid to directly contact the cornea.
+This is another form of aberrant hair growth but in this case, instead of emerging at the eyelid margin, ectopic cilia emerge through the conjunctiva on the inside of the eyelid to directly contact the cornea.

 Ectopic cilia typically occur in young dogs.
 They tend to be extremely painful and often cause corneal ulcers, which can resolve between hair cycles (every 4-6 weeks).

 Although very painful, ectopic cilia are very small and difficult to see without specialised equipment.

 Ectopic cilia emerging from the inside of the upper eyelid.

 Treatment involves surgical removal of the hair plus its associated follicle, with the wound left to heal by scarring.
 Provided the entire follicle is removed the hair will not regrow.
 Any associated corneal ulceration heals rapidly after surgery, provided no secondary infection has occurred.